-The residential area closest the Chep Lap Kok, HK's international airport opened in 1997 on the North Coast of Lantau Island, is called Tung Chung.
+The residential area closest to Chep Lap Kok, HK's international airport, which opened in 1997 on the North Coast of Lantau Island, is called Tung Chung.
 Since the airport location was announced, many large high-rise developments have proliferated here, together with a small number of new houses and an increasing number of local, village houses at the periphery.

 Rents are generally more reasonable than Hong Kong Island or Discovery Bay.
 Tung Chung is convenient for expats working at the airport or needing to travel frequently and is linked to Hong Kong island by the MTR’s Tung Chung Line, taking you to Central in less than 30 minutes, along with many bus routes.
 There is an international, English-language secondary school run by the YMCA.

 There are also 2 kindergartens - Sunshine House and Greenfields.
 There is a major shopping mall at the end of the Tung Chung MTR line from Central and also Novotel, Regal and Marriott hotels.
 The Tung Chung line also takes you to Hong Kong’s Disneyland!

 A ferry runs to and from Tuen Mun in the New Territories and another goes along the north Lantau coast to the picturesque village of Tai O, the point furthest West in the SAR.

 Twenty-five routes operated by two bus companies serve the area.
 Citybus operates 13 of the routes and Long Win, a wholly owned subsidiary of Kowloon Motor Bus, operates another 12 routes.
 The airport is connected by a frequent bus service "S1" operated by the two companies.